W1p3out/steam-wishlist-sales/README.md

 Code written with Claude (Anthropic).
 This is a learning project to see how "curl" and "Invoke-RestMethod" commands could grab informations from Steam API.
 An executable is also available for Windows if you want to simply scan your wishlist sales without any installation in releases page.

-Automatically monitors your Steam wishlist and displays discounted games on a sleek, self-hosted web page.
+Automatically monitors your Steam wishlist and displays discounted games on a sleek, self-hosted web page or using an executable without any installation.

 ![Steam Wishlist Sales](screenshots/result.png)
 ![Steam Wishlist Sales](screenshots/result-classic.png)